 Throughout and quickly after the very slow-moving exercise, topics shed an average of 116 calories.
-That’s 56 calories less than they burned during the regular workout.
+That’s 56 calories less than they burned during a regular workout.

 When it was determined almost a day later, the resting metabolic rate was no higher adhering to the super sluggish exercise than after the traditional exercise.

 Substitute for Aerobics?